acidprime/hiera-eyaml-pkcs11/README.md

 #CHIL mode

 This mode uses the "chil" engine support in the openssl cli to preload a given softcard using the passphase.
+Is was designed to "shell out" to be more compatible with jruby in the event the pkcs11 gem does not work.
 ### Typical parameters

 | Configuration file parameter | Command line parameter  | Description             |